 The quote – “It’s not happiness that brings gratitude, it’s gratitude that brings us happiness” – basically means that it is indeed possible for one to be in a happy state of mind but not necessarily in a grateful state.

-Let’s use this example to understand the concept of gratitude and happiness better: a couple is travelling to the town for a church retreat, on the highway, a heavy-duty truck rams into them making their car swerve to the other side of the road causing it to then hit an electric pole, the pole, due to the impact breaks in half, bringing the life wires down with sparks of electricity flying everywhere, the couple comes out of the car that is now a complete write-off without so much as a scratch.
+Let’s use this example to understand the concept of happiness and gratitude better: a couple is traveling to the town for a church retreat, on the highway, a heavy-duty truck rams into them making their car swerve to the other side of the road causing it to then hit an electric pole, the pole, due to the impact breaks in half, bringing the life wires down with sparks of electricity flying everywhere, the couple comes out of the car that is now a complete write-off without so much as a scratch.

 Using the earlier example to elaborate on this, in a situation where the husband dies in the accident and the wife survives narrowly.
-Probably after, months of grieving, she is now in a state of mind where she chooses to be grateful to God for sparing her life to be able to take care of their children, their business and household but it might not necessarily make her happy about the entire situation.
+Probably after, months of grieving, she is now in a state of mind where she chooses to be grateful to God for sparing her life to be able to take care of their children, their business, and household. but it might not necessarily make her happy about the entire situation.
 The constant reminder that her husband’s life was lost in the same accident she survived will most likely bring about sadness whenever she attempts to show gratitude to God.
 This then goes to buttress the fact that gratitude goes way deeper than happiness.

-The saying “attitude of gratitude” is a popular one that opines that gratitude is a way of thinking or feeling, whereas as Christians it should go beyond just being a feeling but it should be a life style.
+The saying “attitude of gratitude” is a popular one that opines that gratitude is a way of thinking or feeling, whereas as Christians it should go beyond just being a feeling but it should be a lifestyle.
 It should be a conscious effort on our paths to live a life that shows gratitude to God, a life that doesn’t take the grace and mercies of God for granted.
 The following are tips on how to live a grateful and happy life as children of God:

 We should always thrive to lead happy lives by surrounding ourselves with positive people and situations.
-Complaints and worry about things we don’t have or haven’t achieved has a way of stealing our happiness and joy.
+Complaints and worry about things we don’t have or haven’t achieved have a way of stealing our happiness and joy.
 They make us grumpy and sometimes resentful, but when we strive to look on the brighter side of things and be thankful for what we have (even though it may not be enough), we will hardly find ourselves unhappy, resentful, and ungrateful.
 It leads us to attain greater happiness, instead.
 As children of God, when we live a life with gratitude and happiness to God and men, our will of happiness is constantly full.